 Types of Oberlin College Merit Aid

-- Arts and Sciences Scholarships: Oberlin has a limited number of merit-based scholarships for admitted students.
-Awards are made by the Office of Admissions and are based on academic achievements and contributions to the student's school and home community.
-Students selected to receive merit-based scholarships will be notified by the Office of Admissions around the time of admission.
+- Arts and Sciences Scholarships: Oberlin offers merit-based scholarships for admitted students based on academic achievements and contributions to the student's school and home community.
+Students selected to receive merit-based scholarships will be notified by the Office of Admissions at the time of admission.

 - Conservatory Dean's Scholarships: These awards are made by the Conservatory Office of Admissions and are based on audition ratings and ensemble needs.
 The College Scholarship Service PROFILE is recommended for students wishing to be considered for this scholarship.
 Students selected to receive a Conservatory Dean's Scholarship will be notified by the Conservatory Office of Admissions at the time of admission.